tobias-barakaa/what-happens-when/README.rst

   is running on PHP, the server uses PHP to interpret the index file, and streams the output to the client.

+// continuation

+HTTP Server Processing (Continued):

+Once the HTTP server (commonly Apache, nginx, or IIS) receives an HTTP request from the client, it goes through a series of steps to process the request and generate a response:

+HTTP Request Method: The server examines the HTTP request method included in the request.
+Common HTTP request methods include GET, HEAD, POST, PUT, PATCH, DELETE, CONNECT, OPTIONS, or TRACE.
+In the case of a URL entered directly into the address bar, the method is typically GET.

+Domain and Requested Path/Page: The server extracts the domain name from the request (in this case, "google.com") and determines the requested path or page.
+If no specific path/page is requested, the default path (often "/") is assumed.

+Virtual Host Verification: The server verifies whether there is a Virtual Host configuration that matches the domain name (in this case, "google.com").
+Virtual Hosts allow a single server to host multiple websites with different domain names.
+The server ensures that it can correctly route the request to the appropriate website.

+HTTP Method and Access Control: The server checks whether the Virtual Host is configured to accept the HTTP request method (e.g., GET).
+It also verifies that the client making the request is allowed to use this method.
+Access control mechanisms, such as IP filtering or authentication, may be in place to restrict certain actions.

+Rewrite Rules (Optional): If the server has a rewrite module installed (e.g., mod_rewrite for Apache or URL Rewrite for IIS), it attempts to match the incoming request against configured rewrite rules.
+Rewrite rules are used to modify or redirect URLs based on specific patterns or conditions.
+If a matching rule is found, the server applies the rule to rewrite the request.

+Content Retrieval: After determining the appropriate configuration and verifying access permissions, the server goes to retrieve the content that corresponds to the request.
+In this case, the requested path is "/", which typically refers to the main file or the default page of the website.
+However, some configurations may override this behavior.

+File Parsing and Handler: The server parses the retrieved file according to its assigned handler.
+For example, if the website is running on PHP, the server uses the PHP interpreter to process the index file.
+This means that any server-side scripting or dynamic content generation specified in the file (e.g., PHP code) is executed.
+The resulting output is then sent to the client as part of the HTTP response.

+HTTP Response Generation: Based on the processing of the file and any server-side logic, the server generates an HTTP response.
+This response includes an HTTP status code (e.g., "200 OK"), response headers, and the actual content of the web page.

+Sending the Response: The server sends the complete HTTP response back to the client over the established network connection.
+This response includes the HTML content of the requested web page, along with any associated resources (e.g., images, stylesheets, JavaScript files) if referenced in the HTML.

+Connection Handling: Depending on the HTTP server's configuration and the client's request, the server may keep the connection open for potential reuse or close it immediately after sending the response.
+Connection reuse can improve performance for subsequent requests.

 Behind the scenes of the Browser
 ----------------------------------